|Cumberland Regional Board of Education |

 Memos describing conferences with teachers of either a positive or negative nature may be forwarded to the Chief School Administrator’s office at any time.
 Teachers are to sign the memo.

-11.2.1 All monitoring or observation of work performance shall be conducted openly and with the full knowledge of the employee.
+11.2.1 All monitoring or observation of work performance shall be conducted openly and with the full knowledge of Office Personnel.

-11.2.2 Each employee shall be given a copy of any evaluation report prepared by her/his evaluator(s) at least one (1) day prior to any conference to discuss it when possible.
+11.2.2 Each Office Personnel member shall be given a copy of any evaluation report prepared by her/his evaluator(s) at least one (1) day prior to any conference to discuss it when possible.
 No such report shall be submitted to the central office, placed in the Office Personnel member's file or otherwise acted upon without a prior conference with Office Personnel member.
-No employee shall be required to sign a blank or incomplete evaluation form.
-If an employee refuses to sign a completed evaluation form the Administrator has the right to place such evaluation in the employee’s personnel file with the explanation that the employee refused to sign the completed report.
+No Office Personnel shall be required to sign a blank or incomplete evaluation form.

-11.2.4 Prior to any annual evaluation report, the immediate supervisor of each employee shall have had appropriate communications with said employee regarding his/her job performance which shall include but not be limited to the steps in Section 5.
+11.2.4 Prior to any annual evaluation report, the immediate supervisor of each Office Personnel member shall have had appropriate communications with said Office Personnel member regarding his/her job performance which shall include but not be limited to the steps in Section 5.

-11.2.5 Evaluation reports based upon a compilation of reports, observations and discussions shall be presented to the evaluated employee by the Principal or counterpart supervisor periodically according to the following procedure:
+11.2.5 Evaluation reports based upon a compilation of reports, observations and discussions shall be presented to the evaluated Office Personnel member by the Principal or counterpart supervisor periodically according to the following procedure:

-126.96.36.199.3 Specific suggestions for the employee to improve work performance in areas where weaknesses are indicated.
+22.214.171.124.3 Specific suggestions for an Office Personnel member to improve work performance in areas where weaknesses are indicated.

-188.8.131.52 Evaluation reports shall be provided to each employee by the employee’s immediate supervisor(s) or, if none, then by the Principal, at least twice each school year, the first not later than November 15th, and the second not later than March 25th.
+126.96.36.199 Evaluation reports shall be provided to each Office Personnel member by Office Personnel member's immediate supervisor(s) or, if none, then by the Principal, at least twice each school year, the first not later than November 15th, and the second not later than March 25th.

-184.108.40.206 Final evaluation of an employee upon termination of employment shall be concluded prior to severance and no documents or other material shall be placed in an employee member's personnel file after severance except as provided in Section 4.2 above.
+188.8.131.52 Final evaluation of an Office Personnel member upon termination of employment shall be concluded prior to severance and no documents or other material shall be placed in an Office Personnel member's personnel file after severance except as provided in Section 4.2 above.

 12.1 In the event of a lay-off for economic reasons, or lack of work, the last employee to be laid off shall be the first to be recalled, provided the job for which the employee is being recalled is within his or her classification.